njcorona/mercado-libre-webscraper/README.md

-# MercadoLibre web scraper
+# MercadoLibre webscraper

-This repository contains a Mercado Libre web scraper written in R.  It scrapes Argentina, Brazil, Chile, Colombia, Mexico, Peru, and Uruguay for data on the product listings and seller listings of iPhone8 cases, iPhone8+ cases, motorcycle helmets, Bluetooth speakers, and Bluetooth headphones; and it cleans that data to be research-ready.
+This repository contains a Mercado Libre webscraper written in R.  It scrapes Argentina, Brazil, Chile, Colombia, Mexico, Peru, and Uruguay for data on the product listings and seller listings of iPhone8 cases, iPhone8+ cases, motorcycle helmets, Bluetooth speakers, and Bluetooth headphones; and it cleans that data to be research-ready.

-For those interested in countries and products other than those listed above, the R code in this project should serve as a useful guide for building your own web scraper for Mercado Libre in R.
+For those interested in countries and products other than those listed above, the R code in this project should serve as a useful guide for building your own webscraper for Mercado Libre in R.

+### Why a webscraper?

+There is a MercadeLibre API!
+If you're looking for seller information or simple product information, that's a faster way to get what you're looking for.
+I built a full webscraper because the API didn't provide access to all of the information I was looking for.
+You may also find it easier to use this code, written in English, than to parse the MercadoLibre API documentation written in Spanish.

 ## Getting started